helm/charts/stable/rabbitmq/README.md

 If `ldap.tls.enabled` is set to true, consider using `ldap.port=636` and checking the settings in the advancedConfiguration.

+### Common issues

+- Changing the password through RabbitMQ's UI can make the pod fail due to the default liveness probes.
+If you do so, remember to make the chart aware of the new password.
+Updating the default secret with the password you set through RabbitMQ's UI will automatically recreate the pods.
+If you are using your own secret, you may have to manually recreate the pods.

 ## Persistence

 The [Bitnami RabbitMQ](https://github.com/bitnami/bitnami-docker-rabbitmq) image stores the RabbitMQ data and configurations at the `/opt/bitnami/rabbitmq/var/lib/rabbitmq/` path of the container.